waldesem/Web-Personal-DB/README.md

 - Flask-Cors as a tool that handles CORS
 - Vue3 as the frontend and Vite as Frontend Tooling
 - Bootstrap 5 as the UI framework.

+For experimental implementation of backend on Golang see [GO-Personal-DB](https://github.com/waldesem/GO-Personal-DB)

 ### Installation
 To use this project, you will need to have Python 3.10 or higher installed on your local machine.
 You must install Python if you don't have it already.